ruojautuma/Curriculum-Vitae/README.md

 2011-2017 (expected)

-> University of Oulu</br>Computer science and engineering
+> University of Oulu<br>Computer science and engineering

 2007-2010

-> Kalajoen Lukio

-> Upper secondary school graduate
+> Kalajoen Lukio<br>Upper secondary school graduate

 Experience
 ----------

 Web developer at [Zef Oy](http://www.zef.fi/en/home/)
-> In summer 2014 I worked in small team developing backend services and UI for [zefglobal](http://apps.zefglobal.com/).
-> I created web service with API for website style analyzing using mostly nodejs.
+> In summer 2014 I worked in small team developing backend services and UI for [zefglobal](http://apps.zefglobal.com/).<br>I created web service with API for website style analyzing using mostly nodejs.
 > For frontend development I used mostly Enyo and LESS.
 > I also got familiar with Grunt and Google cloud services.